 - Traditional and Classic Look: Sterling silver is highly sought after for the classy aesthetic it introduces to outfit.
 It has been utilized throughout history as a traditional way of fashion expression.

-- Prone to Tarnish and Less Durable: When sterling silver gets frequently exposed to elements like chemicals, moisture, or sulfur; oxidation occurs and this causes it to tarnish and be less durable over time.
+- Prone to Tarnish and Less Durable: When non-plated sterling silver gets frequently exposed to elements like chemicals, moisture, or sulfur; oxidation occurs and this causes it to tarnish and be less durable over time.

 - Requires Regular Maintenance: Being a soft metal, sterling silver is highly susceptible to dents and scratches that may require periodic maintenance.